shakibalam2503/weather-app/README.md

-this is an counter app with js
+this is an counter app with js.